Sumitchauhan03/Personalized-Diet-and-Fitness-recommendation-system/README.md

-# Diet-and-workout-Recommendation-using-Google-Gemini-pro
+Diet-and-Workout Recommendation System with Google Gemini Pro:

-Elevate your health journey with our Diet &amp; Workout Recommendation System on Google Gemini Pro!
-Personalized suggestions based on age, Gender, height, weight, region, dietary preferences, allergies, and health conditions.
-Optimize your well-being effortlessly!
+Achieve your fitness goals effortlessly with our AI-powered Diet and Workout Recommendation System powered by Google Gemini Pro!
+Get tailored suggestions based on factors like age, gender, height, weight, region, dietary preferences, allergies, and health conditions to optimize your health journey.

-## Key Features
+Highlights of the System

-- **Personalized recommendations:** Generates diet and workout plans customized to individual needs and preferences.
+Customized Plans: Receive diet and workout recommendations uniquely designed to suit your specific needs and preferences.
-- **AI-powered insights:** Utilizes Google Gemini Pro's advanced language capabilities to provide comprehensive and informative recommendations.
-- **User-friendly interface:** Streamlined interaction through a simple and intuitive interface.

-## Technologies Used
+Powered by AI: Leverage the advanced language and analytical capabilities of Google Gemini Pro to deliver accurate and comprehensive advice.
+Simple & Intuitive Design: Engage with a user-friendly interface that ensures seamless interaction and accessibility.
+Technology Stack
+Streamlit: Framework for creating dynamic Python-based web applications.
+Google Gemini Pro API: Harness Google AI’s cutting-edge text-generation features.

-- **Streamlit:** Framework for building web applications in Python.
+LangChain: Tool for building applications powered by advanced language models.
-- **Google Gemini Pro API:** Access to Google AI's text-generating capabilities.
-- **Langchain:** Library for interacting with Google AI models.

-## Flowchart: Using Google Gemini Pro API Key in Diet and Workout Recommendation Project
+Workflow: Integrating Google Gemini Pro API Key into Diet & Workout Recommendation Project Step 1: User inputs details

-**Start**

-**--> User inputs preferences** - Age - Weight -Food type - Gender - Veg or Non-Veg - Region - State

-**--> Prepare request for Gemini Pro API** - Format user input into structured API request - Include prompts and parameters as needed

-**--> Send request to Gemini Pro API** - Use Langchain library or other method - Submit request with API key
+Age
+Weight
+Food type
+Gender
+Vegetarian/Non-Vegetarian
+Region/State
+Step 2: API Request Preparation

+Organize user inputs into a structured format Configure prompts and parameters for the Gemini Pro API Step 3: Send API Request

+Utilize the LangChain library or similar tools
+Submit the request using the API key
+Step 4: Receive API Response

-**--> Receive response from Gemini Pro API** - API processes request - Generates text output with recommendations
+The Gemini Pro API processes the inputs

-**--> Parse and format response** - Extract relevant information: - Food suggestions - Workout - Fitness tips.

-**--> Present recommendations to user** - Display information in Streamlit interface

-**--> (Optional) Offer additional functionalities** - Adjust preferences - Refine recommendations - Track progress - Access other diet/workout features

-**End**
+Generates a detailed response with diet and workout recommendations Step 5: Process and Format the Output

+Extract key information, such as:
+Meal suggestions
+Workout plans
+Fitness advice
+Step 6: Present Recommendations

+Display the recommendations to the user through the Streamlit interface Step 7 (Optional): Enhance User Experience

+Allow users to adjust their preferences
+Refine their recommendations
+Track progress over time
+Explore additional fitness-related features
+End

 ## Live Project
 https://diet-and-fitness-recommendation-chatbot-qrvh3zwnnphu6mswfiba5p.streamlit.app/